 Animal Kingdom GF Dining Guide

-This park shines for GF quick service, with both sit down and quick service locations offering safe, customizable meals.
-Table service is excellent at select spots, and snack and fruit carts provide convenient allergy-friendly options throughout the park.
+This park shines for its quick service, with both sit-down and quick-service locations offering safe, customizable meals.
+Table service is excellent at select locations, and snack and fruit carts offer convenient, allergy-friendly options throughout the park.

 Gluten-Free Animal Kingdom Table Service Restaurants